spookylukey/django-views-the-right-way/docs/_sources/dependency-injection.rst.txt

-However it cannot detect the ordering issue mentioned, and it also complains about us setting instance variables outside of ``__init__`` (W0201 ``attribute-defined-outside-init``) — a complaint which has some solid reasons, and is essentially recommending that we don't structure our code like this.
+However it cannot detect the ordering issue mentioned, and it also complains about us setting instance variables outside of ``__init__`` (W0201 ``attribute-defined-outside-init``) — a complaint which has some solid reasons, and is essentially recommending that you don't structure our code like this.
 If you follow its recommendations you'll (eventually) get yourself to the FBV.

 When I had finished this refactoring, which in the end completely removed my